Emergency Dentistry in Peachtree City, GA

 We classify a dental emergency as any unexplained or excessive discomfort stemming from your teeth, gums, or jawbone.
 If you suspect you are dealing with a dental emergency, it is best to visit our office as soon as possible.

 Dental concerns only get worse the longer they go without treatment.
 You can rest assured that we will make every effort to see you in our office as soon as possible if you are experiencing a dental emergency.

-Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis are your trusted general dentists in Peachtree City, GA.
+Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Frank Rogers are your trusted general dentists in Peachtree City, GA.
 When you experience a dental emergency, you can rely on the entire team at Linton Dental to provide you with the care you need to restore your dental health.
 We recommend calling us immediately if you are experiencing a dental emergency.
 Here are some frequently asked questions we receive regarding emergency dentistry:

 What should I do with a knocked-out tooth?

 If a permanent tooth becomes dislodged, try to locate it immediately.
 Pick the tooth up by the crown, avoiding touching the roots.
 Place the tooth back into its original socket if you can.
 Otherwise, place the tooth in a cup of saliva and bring it with you to your emergency dentistry appointment.
-Dr. Linton, Dr. Voelker, or Dr. Davis will attempt to reattach the tooth if it is still viable once you make it to our office.
+Dr. Linton, Dr. Voelker, or Dr. Frank Rogers will attempt to reattach the tooth if it is still viable once you make it to our office.

 My gums are bleeding.
 Is this an emergency?